113ll3/Ibmclouddocscli/plugins/pnp/index.md

 chmod a+x ./private-network-peering-linux-amd64
 ```

-### Install from {{site.data.keyword.Bluemix_notm}} repository
+### Install from {{site.data.keyword.ibmcloud_notm}} repository

-Follow these steps to install the plug-in from the {{site.data.keyword.Bluemix_notm}} repository:
+Follow these steps to install the plug-in from the {{site.data.keyword.ibmcloud_notm}} repository:

-1. Add the {{site.data.keyword.Bluemix_notm}} plug-in registry endpoint:
+1. Add the {{site.data.keyword.ibmcloud_notm}} plug-in registry endpoint:
 	```
-	bluemix plugin repo-add bluemix-bx http://plugins.ng.bluemix.net
+	ibmcloud plugin repo-add bluemix-bx http://plugins.ng.bluemix.net
 	```

 2. Run the following command:

 	```
-	bluemix plugin install private-network-peering -r bluemix-bx
+	ibmcloud plugin install private-network-peering -r bluemix-bx
 	```

 ## List of private network peering commands
 The following commands are supported.
-Use the `bluemix network` command to see the list of available commands:
+Use the `ibmcloud network` command to see the list of available commands:

 | Command     | Description                                    |
 |-------------|------------------------------------------------|